-By now, everyone knows that Sriracha goes well on everything, but, beneath its spicy surface, the ketchup-killing condiment atop our hot sauce power ranking list holds a wealth of secrets.
+By now, everyone knows that Sriracha goes well on everything, but, beneath its spicy surface, the ketchup-killing condiment atop our hot sauce power-ranking list holds a wealth of secrets.
 We've compiled a list of 14 must-know facts to consume before the cock crows all over your eggs/burger/pizza/michelada.

 2. Sriracha is the type of sauce; Huy Fong is the brand name

-According to the benchmark of all things spicy, the Scoville scale, Sriracha scores 2200 points.
-The red jalapeno peppers used in the sauce lose nearly half of their spiciness in processing, which puts the sauce on par with the Fresno and Anaheim peppers -- both of which are about as hot as their namesake cities.
+According to the benchmark of all things spicy, the Scoville scale, Sriracha scores 2,200 points.
+The red jalapeño peppers used in the sauce lose nearly half of their spiciness in processing, which puts the sauce on par with Fresno and Anaheim peppers -- both of which are about as hot as their namesake cities.

 The rooster is the Chinese zodiac sign of the sauce's founder.

 Spoiler alert: this video ends in a bathroom.

-The founder, who was of Chinese descent, made the original version of Sriracha in Gerber baby food jars before immigrating to the US and restarting the business.
+The founder, who was of Chinese descent, made the original version of Sriracha in Gerber baby food jars before immigrating to the US aboard the Huy Fong and restarting the business.

 came up with 25 delicious recipes, including Sriracha fried chicken